'Sex and the City' star Cynthia Nixon running for governor

 Last month, at the annual New York gala of Human Rights Campaign, which has endorsed Cuomo, she took a backhanded stab at the governor's record: "For all the pride that we take here in being such a blue state, New York has the single worst income inequality of any state in the country."

+A Cuomo campaign spokesman said the governor "has delivered more real progressive wins than any other Democrat in the country," including legalizing gay marriage, tightening gun restrictions, raising the minimum wage, expanding public education funding and banning fracking.

-The 60-year-old Cuomo had no immediate comment on Nixon's candidacy.
-But recently, he mocked the celebrity status the Grammy, Emmy and Tony winner could bring to the race.
+The 60-year-old Cuomo recently mocked the celebrity status the Grammy, Emmy and Tony winner could bring to the race.

-"Normally name recognition is relevant when it has some connection to the endeavor," Cuomo told reporters earlier this month.
+"Normally name recognition is relevant when it has some connection to the endeavor," Cuomo said earlier this month.
 "If it was just about name recognition, then I'm hoping that Brad Pitt and Angelina Jolie and Billy Joel don't get into the race."

 While Nixon has strong political connections and name recognition in the city that was the backdrop for her Emmy Award-winning role as lawyer Miranda Hobbes in the HBO comedy "Sex and the City," her star power among upstate voters is less certain.

-Note: This story has been corrected to show the child in the video is Nixon's son, not daughter.